codio-templates/ThinkJava2/.guides/content/arrays-and-references-counting-characters.md

 Then we use `index` to increment the corresponding element of `counts`.
 At the end of the loop, `counts` contains a histogram of the letters in the string `lower`.

-We can simplify this code with an enhanced `for` loop, but it doesn't work with strings; we have to convert `lower` to an array of characters, like this:
+We can simplify this code with an enhanced for loop, but it doesn’t work with strings; we have to convert lower to an array of characters, [like this:](open_file code/ch07/Doubloon.java panel=0 ref="// count the number" count=7)

 ```code
 for (char letter : lower.toCharArray()) {